Clinical Psychology Internship

-Our internship program is currently seeking membership into the Association for Psychology Postdoctoral and Internship Centers (APPIC).
-Furthermore, this internship is not currently accredited through the American Psychological Association (APA); however, we plan to seek APA accreditation upon meeting all criteria.
-If you have questions, please contact:Office of Program Consultation and Accreditation
+Our internship program is currently a member the Association for Psychology Postdoctoral and Internship Centers (APPIC).
+This internship is not currently accredited through the American Psychological Association (APA).

 This program is designed specifically for students admitted in a doctoral training program who have completed at least 4 years of full-time graduate study in clinical/counseling psychology, including practicum level experience in diagnostic assessment, various intervention modalities, and specific experience with children and families.
 Preference is given to students in APA-accredited doctoral programs in clinical and counseling psychology; applicants from school psychology programs with the requisite experience are also considered.

 The primary mission of LSU Health Shreveport is to teach, heal, and discover, in order to advance the well-being of the region and beyond.
 The mission of the LSU Health Shreveport Children's Center is to maximize the potential of children, infancy through 15 years of age, throughout the Ark-La-Tex by providing diagnostic assessment and treatment, supporting and educating families and service providers, and offering technical assistance and outreach to community agencies.